Ukraine News Today: Launch of Ukraine Today

-Ukraine Today began broadcasting on 14 August 2014, with a live stream on YouTube and broadcast via the Eutelsat Hot Bird satellite, displaying a testcard and scrolling text giving information on how to receive the channel.
+Ukraine Today began broadcasting on 14 August 2014, with a live stream on YouTube and via the Eutelsat Hot Bird satellite, displaying a testcard and scrolling text giving information on how to receive the channel.
 The channel officially launched on Ukrainian Independence Day, 24 August when it began broadcasting news content.

 In 2014 Ukraine Today was operated by the UNIAN TV company.

 In September 2014 Ukraine Today moved programming to a fully functioning studio, with presenters and interviews, following the original plans.

 In October 2015 Ukraine Today launched in English on the Virgin Media platform, alongside its sister channel 1+1 International, being the first Ukrainian TV channels to broadcast to the United Kingdom.
 The Ukrainian embassy in London then joined the channel in 'officially launching' in the UK that December.
 It was already available in Italy, Germany, Netherlands, Belgium, Spain, and in Washington D.C. on the MHz Networks cable system.